 What to Consider and Ask Yourself

-Now that you see how hormones can help and how lack of hormones can be harmful, assess your risks and how hormone imbalances are impacting your life by asking yourself the following questions and circling the signs, symptoms, or conditions you have.
+Now you see how hormones can help and how lack of hormones can be harmful.
+Assess your risks and how hormone imbalances are impacting your life by asking yourself the following questions and circling the signs, symptoms, or conditions you have.
 You may even want to rate how severe or frequent your symptoms are to get a complete picture.
 These symptoms can last for years and affect the quality and length of life.

 - Do you have symptoms and are they severe enough to warrant attention?

-Symptoms associated with hormone imbalances are menstrual migraines, heavy or irregular bleeding, cramps, infertility, mood swings, fibrocystic breasts, polycystic ovaries, bloating, fluid retention, breast tenderness, anxiety, irritability, impatience, insomnia, hot flashes, night sweats, loss of libido, dry eyes, skin and vagina, bone loss, high cholesterol, poor memory, brain fog, weight gain and more.
+Symptoms associated with hormone imbalances are menstrual migraines, heavy or irregular bleeding, cramps, infertility and mood swings.
+In addition, fibrocystic breasts, polycystic ovaries, bloating, fluid retention, breast tenderness, anxiety.
+After that, irritability, impatience, insomnia, hot flashes, night sweats, loss of libido, dry eyes, skin and vagina, bone loss, high cholesterol, poor memory, brain fog, weight gain and more.

 - What risk factors do you have that hormone replacement therapy can help?